gabmansur/spark-models-optimization/README.md

 We then measure **p50/p95 runtimes** and estimate **cost/run**, so the **Before → After** improvement is explicit.

 > 💡 I’m simulating a company’s data system that became bloated and slow.
-This project shows how I’d diagnose performance issues, fix them, and prove the difference—like tuning up an old machine until it runs smoothly again.
+This project shows how I’d diagnose performance issues, fix them, and prove the difference, like tuning up an old machine until it runs smoothly again!